 3. Do I need to live in Philadelphia?

-No, the stipend you will receive is intended to cover driving or train costs to travel to the Federal Reserve Bank of Philadelphia and stay in nearby lodging.
+No, the reimbursement you will receive is intended to cover driving or other transportation costs (e.g., Amtrak) to travel to the Federal Reserve Bank of Philadelphia and stay in nearby lodging.
+Travel reimbursement is capped at the cost of driving up to 250 miles to and from Philadelphia.

 4. Should I apply?
 Is this program targeting me?